murer/mycontainer/README.md

 You will need java and maven

-## Start a local web server

-No pom.xml required.
-And it is nice to quick start html, javascript and css projects.

-    $ mvn com.googlecode.mycontainer:mycontainer-maven-plugin:web -Dmycontainer.web.port=8080

-## Checking for non us-ascii files

-Checking recursively for non-ascii files (pom.xml is not required):

-    $ mvn com.googlecode.mycontainer:mycontainer-maven-plugin:us-ascii

-You can configure your pom.xml do check it on test maven phase like we do [pom.xml](./mycontainer-test/pom.xml).
-Remeber you need `<inherited>false</inherited>` if you are configuring your root pom.xml at multi modules project.

 ## Embedding Mycontainer to do some Java EE stuff

 Configure InitialContext.
 You can do with [jndi.properties](./mycontainer-test/mycontainer-test-web/src/test/resources/jndi.properties)